XynoxTheDev/XynoxTheDev/README.md

 ### :bust_in_silhouette: About
-I'm Arindam Hazra.
-You can call me Xynox if you want, or you can call me Arindamz.
-I'm a passionate developer making awesome things for tons of smiling faces.
-I like making things, especially things that help or entertain others.
-I spend my free time writing software, singing, making code more efficient or succinct, and occasionally playing video games.
+I'm Arindam Hazra from India, you can also call me Xynox.
+I'm a student as well as a software developer who is passionate about making awesome things for tons of smiling faces.
+I like making things, especially things that help or entertain others and discover new stuffs to learn.
+I spend my free time writing software, singing, making code more efficient or user friendly, and sometimes I do playing video games.
 <hr>